Medicliffy/blackjack/README.md

 # blackjack
-Simple Python Blackjack

-Implements a simple blackjack game in Python.
+Implements a simple text-based blackjack game in Python.